EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 # How to develop an application

+## Overview

-Echo JS SDK allows to create complex applications based on Echo.App class.
-This page will guide you through the process of custom Application creation.
+The Echo JS SDK allows you to create complex applications based on the Echo.App class.
+This page will guide you through the process of developing an app using the SDK.
+For examples of existing apps visit the [Examples Page](#!/example).

 ## Introduction

-*Application* (or *App*) is an object with the predefined structure which incapsulates a certain business logic and allows to work with the set of Echo Controls and Echo Plugins as with the single component.
+*Application* (or *App*) is an object with a predefined structure which encapsulates a given set of business logic, Echo Controls and Echo Plugins as a discrete, end-to-end single user experience.

 Let's imagine that we want to create the application for posting and viewing comments on a website.
-For this purpose we'll use the [Stream](#!/api/Echo.StreamServer.Controls.Stream), the [Submit](#!/api/Echo.StreamServer.Controls.Submit) and the [Auth](#!/api/Echo.IdentityServer.Controls.Auth) controls and assemble them in one logical unit using the Echo Application approach.
+For this purpose we'll use the [Stream](#!/api/Echo.StreamServer.Controls.Stream) and the [Submit](#!/api/Echo.StreamServer.Controls.Submit) controls and assemble them in one logical unit using the Echo Application approach.

 ## Creating the Application skeleton